 About Ultimate Spelling.

-Ultimate Spelling provides a modern and simple to use spelling software that has been designed with one goal in mind making children WANT to learn.
+Ultimate Spelling provides a modern and easy to use spelling software that has been designed with one goal in mind making children WANT to learn.

-It is a quick and simple way to master even the most complicated spelling, without the need to write long lists or complete dull tests.
+It is a fast and easy way to master even the most complicated spelling, without the need to write long lists or complete boring tests.

 In fact, Ultimate Spelling provides more than just spelling help.
 It is a complete educational resource that boosts all level of a childs literacy.